KZTQ (AM): History

 However, after a decade of success, a number of factors hurt KBZZ.
-With Stern's move to satellite radio, Don Geronimo's decision to quit his show and CBS' decision to drop the Tom Leykis syndicated program, those changes severely damaged KBZZ's ratings.
+With Stern's move to satellite radio, Don Geronimo's decision to quit his show and CBS Radio's decision to drop the Tom Leykis syndicated program, those changes severely damaged KBZZ's ratings.
 Finally on January 14, 2013, the station changed its format to sports, with programming from CBS Sports Radio.
-Local Reno hosts for sports and chat from 9:00 am to 10:00 am weekdays included Panama and Truckee Mike Leach.
+Local Reno hosts for sports and chat included Panama and Truckee Mike Leach.

 On July 25, 2016, KBZZ changed again from sports to progressive talk, branded as "96.1 & 1270 AM The Buzz".

 On March 15, 2018, KBZZ changed calls to KSGG (with the KBZZ calls moving to Quinn's 1230 AM), coinciding with the announcement that 93.7's variety hits format would move to 1270 and 96.1 the following Monday, March 26.
 On March 23, 2018, KSGG changed call letters to KZTQ and launched the "Bob FM" variety hits format three days later.
-The adult hits "Bob FM" format was first broadcast in Reno on Quinn's 97.3 FM frequency, which is now home to Reno's top-rated country radio station KOLC, called "Ten Country."
+The adult hits "Bob FM" format was first broadcast in Reno on Quinn's 97.3 FM frequency, which is now home to Reno's top-rated country radio station KOLC, called "Ten Country".

 On September 13, 2019, KBZZ and KZTQ exchanged call letters, formats, and associated translators: Bob FM and the KZTQ call letters moved to 1230 AM but kept its 96.1 and 96.9 FM translators, while 92.5 FM (nominally a repeater of KRNO-HD2), which had been airing a classic hip-hop format, flipped to sports talk as 92.5 The Game, as an affiliate of the BetR Network.
 On September 9, 2020, the station flipped to oldies as Oldies 92.5.

 On April 2, 2021, KBZZ flipped to classic rock, branded as "92.5 The Hog".
+KBZZ and KZTQ again swapped call signs on March 24, 2025.

+Americom Limited Partnership requested the cancellation of the KZTQ license on August 7, 2026.
+It was cancelled on August 10.

-FM Translators
+FM translators

-While for all intents and purposes, K223AL and K245DC are translators of KBZZ.
+Americom requested the cancellation of the K245DC license on August 7, 2026.
+It was cancelled on August 10.